RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_bil.md

     // This is not required for this implementation.
 }
 ```
-***

-Add the File and Process Complete Members
+## Add the File and Process Complete Members
---

-In a similar manner, the following members need to be added as per the [IBilingualVerifier](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualVerifier.yml) interface, although they are not actually required for the functionality of our plug-in.
-You may wonder why there is a ```FileComplete``` and a ```Complete``` method, which both seem to serve the same purpose.
-The reason is that Var:ProductName allows you to merge several documents into one bilingual (SDLXliff) master file (see [Merging files](merging_files.md)).
-You could use the ```FileComlete``` to carry out an action after the verification of each of the single (merged) files has been completed.
-You can then call ```Complete``` when the verification process for the entire bilingual document has finished.
+Add the following members as required by the [IBilingualVerifier](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualVerifier.yml) interface, although they are not required for your plug-in's functionality. `Var:ProductName` allows you to merge several documents into one bilingual (SDLXliff) master file (see [Merging files](merging_files.md)).
+Use `FileComplete` to perform an action after verifying each merged file.
+Use `Complete` when verification of the entire bilingual document finishes:

 # [C#](#tab/tabid-6)
 ```cs